Machine Learning for Network Attacks Classification and Statistical Evaluation of Adversarial Learning Methodologies for Synthetic Data Generation: Conclusions

 \section{Conclusions}

 In this paper we clarified how efficient, in terms of speed, accuracy and stability, the tree and ensemble models are in classifying network attacks compared to other baseline models, when the network data are processed in tabular format.
 The conditional architectures, when combined with mixture models have outstanding performance in capturing the probability distribution function of the conditional variable, contrast to basic conditional architectures.
 We also highlight the diffusion and LLM models for their performance in the distinguishability tests and for capturing the underlying distributions and the quality-privacy tradeoff.
-The use of robust and non-parametric statistical tests for analyzing the multivariate nature of the synthetic data, generated either from non-differential or differential architectures, along with the divergence measures give us a solid perspective of the univariate distribution of the attacks in the network and the joint distribution of the features.
-Future work includes cross-dataset validation with other well known IDS datasets, using adversarial attacks for this multi-modal dataset, using conditional, privacy-preserving architectures for generative models, with Bayesian mixtures, for the unbalanced version of the UMNIDS dataset, utilizing unsupervised distinguishability tests and applying parametric tests to measure the difference between the multivariate distribution of the real and synthetic data.
-Further evaluation is necessary with different differential-privacy architectures and their effect and their affect in privacy scores in combination with fidelity.
+The use of robust and non-parametric statistical tests for analyzing the multivariate nature of the synthetic data, generated either from non-differential or differential architectures give us a solid perspective of the joint distribution of the features.
+Future work includes cross-dataset validation with other well known IDS datasets, using adversarial attacks for this multi-modal dataset, using conditional, privacy-preserving architectures for generative models, with Bayesian mixtures, for the unbalanced version of the UMNIDS dataset.
+Further evaluation is necessary with different differential-privacy architectures and their effect in privacy scores in combination with fidelity.